A Vancouver-based junior miner will make a production decision next year on whether to restart a mothballed open pit base metals mine near Sudbury.

 The company intends to wrap up feasibility later this year and and make a decision by the second quarter of 2014.

 “From our perspective it's not a metal price issue, it's an operating cost issue,” said Sagman.
-Phophecy, which acquired the mine following a merger with Ursa Major Minerals last year, is looking to carve between 20 and 25 per cent in mining, transportation and milling costs.
+Prophecy, which acquired the mine following a merger with Ursa Major Minerals last year, is looking to carve between 20 and 25 per cent in mining, transportation and milling costs.

 Sagman said the overall mineral grades are good but the mine's not sustainable in the long term when benchmarked against other similar operations.